-NATURAL HAZARDS AND SOCIETY
+GGEO2234 NATURAL HAZARDS AND SOCIETY

-GEOG1231- Earth Environments 1: Geomorphology & Soils or GEOG1232 - Earth Environments 2: Climate & The Biosphere AND GEOG1131 - Human Geography 1 or GEOG1132 Human Geography 2 OR GEOL1102 - Earth Science 2: Earth Processes and Earth History and

-GEOL1104 - Earth Science 4: Geological Maps and Environmental Geology.
+GEOG1231- Earth Environments 1: Geomorphology & Soils or GEOG1232 - Earth Environments 2: Climate & The Biosphere AND GEOG1131 - Human Geography 1 or GEOG1132 Human Geography 2 OR GEOL1102 - Earth Science 2: Earth Processes and Earth History and GEOL1104 - Earth Science 4: Geological Maps and Environmental Geology.

 The purpose of this course is to create opportunities for students to develop a comprehensive knowledge of the physical properties and dynamics of natural hazards within the context of disaster management and risk reduction.
-The course is an essential prerequisite for the proposed new third-year elective course GEOG3332 Disaster Risk Management and Development Planning designed for those students wishing to develop their expertise within the growing field of disaster management.
+The course is an essential prerequisite for GEOG3332 Disaster Risk Management and Development Planning designed for students to develop their expertise in the field of disaster management.

 Small Island Developing States (SIDS) are vulnerable to natural hazards, the most devastating of which are hurricanes, volcanic eruptions and earthquakes.
-Climate related hazards such as the recent passage in 2017 of Hurricanes Irma and Maria have been constant threat to Caribbean islands causing severe devastation to the islands of Dominica, Puerto Rico and Barbuda, rendering the latter island uninhabitable.
-Consequently, there is an urgent need for stakeholders to understand the risks associated with these hazards and to adopt appropriate strategies to manage or mitigate such risk.
+Climate related hazards such as the recent passage in 2017 of Hurricanes Irma and Maria have been constant threats to Caribbean islands causing severe devastation to the islands of Dominica, Puerto Rico and Barbuda, rendering the latter island uninhabitable.
+Consequently, there is an urgent need for stakeholders to understand the risks associated with these hazards and to adopt appropriate strategies to manage or mitigate such risks.